Philight/eshop/wp-content/plugins/iks-menu/readme.txt

 * Loading menus by AJAX
 * Group skins by tags (like flat, white, colored, etc.)
 * Translate plugin into other languages

+= 1.9.0 - 2021-02-20 =
+* Added: New setting "Icon Tag" for Toggle
+* Added: Freemius SDK was updated to the latest version

+= 1.8.9 - 2021-01-03 =
+* Fixed: Keyboard accessibility "freeze" bug
+* Fixed: https for loading Skins
+* Fixed: DELETE method was changed to POST due to problems of some users

 = 1.8.8 - 2020-11-13 =
 * Added: Keyboard accessibility: "Tab" & "Enter" navigation + "Focus" state for all elements in menu